mmvp314/music-genre-classifier/README.md

 │   └───models
 └───src
 ```

+### 3. Download the dataset

-Once you have created this structure, download and extract the [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) into the data folder.
+Download and extract the [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) into the `data` folder.
 The structure should now look like this:
 ```
 music-classification
 ├───data